Monday, December 12, 2011

 4) Therefore, in order for a theological proposition to be true, it must conform to Holy Tradition, and in order for it to conform to Holy Tradition, it must be true.

-Because this is so viciously circular, it proves that Holy Tradition cannot function as an external authority.
+Because this is self-evidently viciously circular, it proves that Holy Tradition cannot function as an external authority.
 Indeed, if we’re going to reason like this, one could prove anything.
 I could prove that abortion is ethical, that the devil should be worshiped, or that the world is flat!

 Most Roman Catholics will try to escape from this obvious circularity by appealing to the church fathers.
 The problem with this approach will be elucidated shortly.